 OpenCV (Open Source Computer Vision) is a library of programming functions mainly aimed at real-time computer vision, originally developed by an Intel research center and now open source.

-TouchDesigner comes pre-installed with OpenCV 3.2, and numpy which interface with TouchDesigner's Python 3.7.2, making it possible for TouchDesigner to access the OpenCV functions directly.
+TouchDesigner comes pre-installed with OpenCV 4.5 (including contributed modules), and numpy which interface with TouchDesigner's Python 3.7.2, making it possible for TouchDesigner to access the OpenCV functions directly.

 - open TouchDesigner

 TouchDesigner Build 2020.44350 compile on Thu Dec 3 19:21:39 2020 Python 3.7.2 (heads/3.7-Derivative:052feb9e72, Mar 7 2019, 16:29:45) [MSC v.1900 64 bit (AMD64)] python >>> import cv2 python >>> cv2.__version__ '4.5.0'

 - if the output is '4.5.0' and no errors, OpenCV is working properly.

 Every TOP can directly be converted into a NumPy Array by calling the

 NumPy arrays are the default data structure openCV saves its data in.
 In general NumPy can be understood as a library for Python to support large, multi-dimensional arrays and matricies, along with a large collection of high level functions to operate on these arrays.
 (Compare: NumPy)

 The following example is the content of a Script TOP.
 The OpenCV function